 ‘The Plateaux Of Mirror’ is available via Virgin / EMI Records

 BRIAN ENO Apollo: Atmospheres and Soundtracks (1983)

-Recorded as a soundtrack to an imaginary documentary film about the Apollo Missions to the moon, one of the inspirations was to react against the uptempo, manner of space travel presented by most TV programmes and news reels of the day with its fast cuts and speeded up images.
+Recorded as a soundtrack to a documentary film about the Apollo Missions to the moon, one of the inspirations was to react against the uptempo, manner of space travel presented by most TV programmes and news reels of the day with its fast cuts and speeded up images.
 Eno wanted to convey the feelings of space travel and weightlessness.
 Although based around Eno’s Yamaha DX7, the album was quite varied instrumentally, featuring his brother Roger and Daniel Lanois.

 ‘Apollo: Atmospheres and Soundtracks’ is available via Virgin / EMI Records